Contact Information

 Mirmotahari's expertise is modern African fiction, fiction from throughout the African diaspora, postcolonial literature, and world literature.
 He is also interested in translation studies and theory.

-Mirmotahari teaches courses in African fiction, fiction from throughout the African diaspora, Latin American fiction, and world and postcolonial fiction broadly.
-He teaches courses on narratives of exile, immigration, and displacement on a regular basis.
+Mirmotahari teaches courses in African fiction, fiction from throughout the African diaspora, Latin American fiction, and world and postcolonial literature.
+He teaches courses on narratives of exile, immigration, and displacement on a regular basis, as well as Honors College courses around various topics in social justice.

 • "The Stray Dog," by Sadegh Hedayat.
 Translated from the Persian.
 METAMORPHOSES, Vol. 29, issue 1, Spring 2021: pps 119-126.